Tuesday, November 29, 2016

 Donald Sutherland during the filming with a nice look at the New-View in the background.
 Thanks to Mary Mallory for finding the photo on eBay.
 She's included it in "Larry Edmunds Bookshop Provides Film Education for More Than 75 Years," her article about the bookstore on the site The Daily Mirror.
 Thanks to Jonathan Raines for spotting the article.

-A shot with Jeanne Moreau and Donald Sutherland in the middle of Hollywood Blvd. as we look west toward the Egyptian Theatre.
-It appears on page 39 in the Arcadia Publishing book "Location Filming in Los Angeles" by Karie Bible, Marc Wanamaker and Harry Medved.
+The Egyptian was running the May 1970 release "Too Late For Heroes" with Michael Caine and Cliff Robertson.
+A smaller version of this image appears on page 39 in the Arcadia Publishing book "Location Filming in Los Angeles" by Karie Bible, Marc Wanamaker and Harry Medved.
 There's a preview on Google Books.

 On IMDb: "Alex in Wonderland"